 To all the tea drinkers out there, have you ever wondered if there is a perfect way of brewing your favorite hot drink?
-According to science, to microwave your tea is the best way to formulate a cup of caffeine, antioxidant concoction.
+According to science, to microwave, your tea is the best way to formulate a cup of caffeine, antioxidant concoction.

 The science of brewing tea

 So, is there a perfect way to brewing a cup of tea?
 You might wonder why we are so fussed about this but the general British public is addicted to tea just as much as the rest of the world is addicted to coffee.
 In fact, some people, including myself, are not coffee drinkers.
 That's right, we don't like coffee!
-Which is why, alternative hot, caffeine-based drinks are a must as we, too, need our energy boosted in the morning and the rest of the day.
+This is why, alternative hot, caffeine-based drinks are a must as we, too, need our energy boosted in the morning and the rest of the day.
 And thanks to a study done by researchers at the University of Newcastle in Australia a few years ago, there is a perfectly scientific way of extracting all the leafy goodness in your tea bag.

 So, scratch the tea maker's brewing instructions and follow these simple steps to enjoy your cup of tea in all its glory.